rendecano/Stox/README.md

 - Cache timeout validation

 # Challenges encountered
-API not optimised
-	- Pagination could have helped
+- API not optimised, pagination could have helped
-	- Other info could have been returned on the initial API to make it lightweight May introduce DOS attack
+- Other info could have been returned on the initial API to make it lightweight
-	- Calling API more than 7000 times won't help the server Last-modified-header
+- May introduce DOS attack, calling API more than 7000 times won't help the server
-	-